kalilovers/sonchain/README.md

   <p dir="ltr" style="text-align: left;">

   🧰 **This option is used for 'Automatic Installation and Synchronization of ProxyChains-Ng with Tor'.**
+  <br> 🔹 **After the installation is complete, wait a few minutes for the "Tor" connection to be established.
+You can also check the connection status in the status menus.**

   <br><br> To begin after selecting option 2:
   <br><br> 1_ Confirm the prompt > if confirmed, "Tor and ProxyChains" will be cleanly removed for reinstallation.